 This course is designed to help students become more effective communicators in a variety of contexts.
 It introduces students to fundamental elements and models of communication, basic communication theory, interpersonal communication, small group communication and public speaking.
 Students will perform at least one speech, participate actively as a member of an audience, study relational communication, and help make a small group presentation.
-(CR & CC-fall, spr & sum)
+(CR & CC-fall, spr; CR-sum; Online-spr)